oracleArch/SmallObject/README.md

 ## Build and install

 To build and install, just execute the following commands on your bash terminal.
 Installation will require sudo permission.
-By default the install path is set to _/usr/local/_.
-If this is not your default path for headers and libraries, please change the path or add these to your environment variable.
+By default, the install path is set to _/usr/_.
 After installation, the dynamic library __libsmobjall.so__ will be set up.

 ```bash
 make